zach-freeman/esp32-cpp/README.md

-# Example: C++ exception handling

-(See the README.md file in the upper level 'examples' directory for more information about examples.)
+# Esp32 - Messing around with bluetooth and neopixels

-This example demonstrates usage of C++ exceptions in ESP-IDF.
+This example demonstrates usage of bluetooth and neopixels on esp

 By default, C++ exceptions support is disabled in ESP-IDF.
 It can be enabled using `CONFIG_CXX_EXCEPTIONS` configuration option.

 In this example, `sdkconfig.defaults` file sets `CONFIG_CXX_EXCEPTIONS` option.
 This enables both compile time support (`-fexceptions` compiler flag) and run-time support for C++ exception handling.

-Example source code declares a class which can throw exception from the constructor, depending on the argument.
-It illustrates that exceptions can be thrown and caught using standard C++ facilities.
+Example source code declares a class which can start a bluetooth server and turn neopixels on and off

 ## How to use example